risk-first/website/Meeting-Reality.md

+---
+title: Meeting Reality
+description: The risk mitigating strategy of testing your ideas against reality.
+---

 # Meeting Reality

 In this section, we will look at how exposing your [Internal Model](Glossary#Internal-Model) to reality is in itself a good risk management technique.